-Since its publication in 2004, THE MEDICI EFFECT has become the definitive book on how diversity drives innovation, and its influence keeps on growing.
+Since its publication in 2004, THE MEDICI EFFECT has become the definitive book on how diversity drives innovation.
 The book's premise is that we have the best chance of finding game changing ideas when we combine insights and concepts from diverse fields, industries, cultures and backgrounds.
-Over the years, my firm has helped hundreds of organizations and leaders orient diversity and inclusion to be strategic to how they think about opportunities, innovation, and growth.
-The book is as relevant, if not more today, than when it was first published, so I'm thrilled that Harvard Business Review Press will be issuing a new edition of THE MEDICI EFFECT in 2017.
-Keep your eyes out for it!
+Over the years, my firm has helped hundreds of organizations and leaders strategically orient diversity and inclusion to create opportunities, innovation, and growth.

-Perhaps the most consistently rewarding impact of my work is when I get an opportunity to engage an audience, and as a result transform an organization’s or individual’s journey.
-I have had the opportunity to speak on all six continents, in over 40 countries, and in front of hundreds of thousands of people every year.
-Some organizations have brought me back more than 20 times, and every week people reach out to me to share how much a talk has changed their perspective or inspired them to act.
-My speaking company, FJ Live, has grown to develop more interesting experiences to inspire audiences around the world.
+Perhaps the most consistently rewarding impact of my work is that I get to engage audiences and transform organizations’ and individuals’ journeys.
+I have had the opportunity to speak on six continents, in over 40 countries, and in front of hundreds of thousands of people.
+Through my speaking company, FJ Live, some organizations have brought me back more than 20 times, and every week people reach out to me to share how much a talk has changed their perspective or inspired them to act.

-Since the publication of THE MEDICI EFFECT, its ideas have become foundational to innovation, creativity and diversity.
-Today, research papers, books and articles from all over the world cite its theories, while innovation thought leaders have expanded or built on its principles.
-One of my intellectual heroes—Clay Christensen—not only said the book was “one of the most insightful books on managing innovation” that he has ever read, but that it also supports some of his ideas on innovation (primarily The Innovator’s DNA).
-Thousands of organizations worldwide have incorporated intersectional thinking into everything from strategy and marketing to HR and innovation.
+THE MEDICI EFFECT has become foundational to the fields of innovation, diversity, and inclusion.
+One of my intellectual heroes, Clay Christensen, called it “one of the most insightful books on managing innovation” that he has ever read, and cites it as support of his book The Innovator’s DNA.
+Thousands of organizations worldwide have incorporated The Medici Effect into everything from strategy and innovation to HR and marketing.

 There are some companies that have been on the cutting edge of design for decades, and it's always exciting when they can use my ideas to further their craft.
 For instance, Jason Mayden, Nike’s legendary top designer of the Air Jordan brand, drew inspiration from the place I call the Intersection.
 My firm eventually worked with Nike to create a customized 4-hour Medici Effect experience that inspired thousands at the company in over 40 countries.
 Many of these ideas were also incorporated into the creation of Blue Ribbon Studio, Nike’s design center.